Ryan Coisson: Building Wealth and Managing Risk

 24:12.68 – Brian David Crane

 Makes sense.
-Yeah, yeah, and and and what are you doing or let’s say this way.
-What are you recommending?
+What are you doing?
+Or let’s say this way, what are you recommending?
 So you talked about utilities.
 You talked about energy.
 Are you changing?
 Are you changing sectors?

 24:13.70 – Ryan Coisson